 Apparently, giving up the turkey is one way to save time without creating extra waste or sacrificing health.
 And speaking of health…

 6) Purchase Organic Ingredients When Possible.
 Organic foods might cost more, but in the long run, they can help spare the health of our bodies and the planet from harmful pesticides and other chemicals.
-Check out Foodnews.org for the list of the worst offenders and make sure to switch to organic for the foods at the top of the list.
-Potatoes, for example, rank #15 out of 47.
-Apples rank #2.
-Make sure milk and other dairy products are organic as well to avoid the health problems related to hormones in our food system.
-Read the IATP Smart Guide to Hormones in the Food System (PDF) for more information.
+Check out EWG’s Shopper’s Guide to Pesticides in Produce to avoid the worst offenders, as well as IATP Smart Guide to Hormones in the Food System (PDF) for more information.

 7) Choose reusable foodware, containers, and cookware.
 Remember that fake plastic wishbone?
 How many other single-use products do we buy in the interest of saving time?
 Paper plates and napkins?
 Plastic cups and utensils?
 Disposable turkey pan?
 Plastic wrap and disposable Gladware?
 It’s all money down the drain.
 And a huge load on the planet.
 Thanksgiving is the time for giving thanks for what we have; not wasting it.